Manga109Dialog: A Large-scale Dialogue Dataset for Comics Speaker Detection: Experiments

 \subsection{Quantitative Results}

 We ran our model under three tasks (PredCls, SGCls, SGDet).
 Because our study focuses on speaker prediction, we only show the results under PredCls in Table~\ref{tab:predcls}, meaning that the model only needs to find speaker-to-text pairs.
 See the supplementary material for the results under SGCls and SGDet.

-From Table~\ref{tab:predcls}, we can observe a significant improvement in our approach compared to the rule-based approach, especially on \textit{Hard}.
+Table~\ref{tab:predcls} shows an improvement in our approach over rule-based approaches, especially on \textit{Hard}.
 That was because the speaker in \textit{Hard} is not in the same frame as the text, while ``frame distance'' gives preference to the character in the same frame.
 Therefore, other characters are in the frame to which the text belongs, ``frame distance'' is 100\% likely to be wrong.
 Besides, the model using reading order information performed better than that without it.

-In addition to our dataset, we also tested our model on Abe's dataset under the task of PredCls.
-The results can be find in our supplementary material.
+Additionally, we directly tested our model on eBDtheque.
+Our model achieved 77.45\% accuracy under PredCls, slightly below ``frame distance''.
+This is mainly due to style variations in old European and American comics, where the speaker and text are often in the same frame.
+More details are available in the supplementary material.